Reflection (mathematics)

-In mathematics, a reflection (also spelled reflexion) is a mapping from a Euclidean space to itself that is an isometry with a hyperplane as a set of fixed points; this set is called the axis (in dimension 2) or plane (in dimension 3) of reflection.
+In mathematics, a reflection (also spelled reflexion) is a mapping from a Euclidean space to itself that is an isometry with a hyperplane as the set of fixed points; this set is called the axis (in dimension 2) or plane (in dimension 3) of reflection.
 The image of a figure by a reflection is its mirror image in the axis or plane of reflection.
-For example the mirror image of the small Latin letter p for a reflection with respect to a vertical axis would look like q.
-Its image by reflection in a horizontal axis would look like b.
+For example the mirror image of the small Latin letter p for a reflection with respect to a vertical axis (a vertical reflection) would look like q.
+Its image by reflection in a horizontal axis (a horizontal reflection) would look like b.
 A reflection is an involution: when applied twice in succession, every point returns to its original location, and every geometrical object is restored to its original state.